For all of the scents I try, I only find a few that I really, really like and want to purchase in full-sized bottles. It is worth every

 From the website, "Notable contrast between vanilla and woody moss.
 Among its exotic perfume ingredients you will find vanilla from Madagascar, lime from Mexico and cilantro from Russia."

 Diptyque: Eau Duelle.
 This is my first time getting to try a Diptyque fragrance.
 This is a fresh vanilla with a green punch or lime Jello kind of kick to it.
 It's bright and zesty but still subtle.
 I like it.
 It is pleasant.
 Update: The second time I wore it, I smelled vanilla with a touch of spice.
 No lime (or very faint if there was lime).
+Third time wearing, I smell the lime again!
+I can also detect the vanilla, but no spice.
+First fragrance that leaves me perplexed because it never smells the same twice when I wear it.
+Not a love, love, but it is very nice.
+I would probably reach for it sometimes if I owned a full-sized bottle.
 Notes: Vanilla, Pink Peppercorn, Cypriol.

 From the website, "An ode to travel and vanilla.
 Along the spice route, the vanilla at the heart of Eau Duelle takes on new aromas: luminous, addictive accents of calamus and dark, smoky nuances of cypriol.
 Travelling through time and over borders, Bourbon vanilla from Madagascar reveals itself between darkness and light."